stelzinga/MF/MGT_99.Legend.md

 *********************************************
 # NOTES
-Notes are any form of document capturing data for any relevant topic or series of topics.
-The Management Framework is maintained within notes, and the conventions used has been formalised in this section.
-Understanding this section helps better understand all other parts of the Management Framework but it is not a prerequisite as ultimately the conventions uses are rather intuitive.
+Notes are any form of document capturing data for any topic or series of topics.
+The Management Framework is maintained within notes, and the conventions used have been formalised in this section.
+Understanding this section helps better understand all other parts of the Management Framework but it is not a prerequisite as ultimately the conventions used are intuitive.
 ________________________________________
 ## Note Name Format
 Notes have names that they can be referred by.
 There are many manners to name name notes.
-The one used here is the following:
+The one used here in the Management Framework is the following:

 CAT: Des